RaviRanjan3098/next_card/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# Mini eCommerce Project (Next.js)

+This is a mini eCommerce web application built with **javaScript**, **Bootstrap** , **React.js**, **Next.js** , **Redux** .
+The app provides product listing, add-to-cart functionality, cart summary, and a responsive layout.

+# Feature
+1. Product Listing Page
+- Displays products dynamically fake api (https://fakestoreapi.com/products).
+- Search functionality to filter products by category.
+- Render All card with image, title , price and add to cart button.

+2. Add to Cart
+- Users can add/remove products from the cart.
+- Cart state is managed globally using **Redux**.
+- Cart data store with **localStorage**.

+3. Cart Page (`/cart`)
+- Displays all added products with their details.
+- Shows total quantity and total price.
+- Allows removing items directly from the cart.

+4. Responsive Design
+- Fully responsive using **Bootstrap**.
+- Optimized and full Responsive for **mobile, tablet, and desktop**.